 I hope you’ve found this whistle-stop tour of small business websites informative!
 As ever, if you have any questions, do get in touch and we’d be happy to clarify how it all works.

-And, if you’re ready to get started on your small business website, we have two packages designed just for you.
+And, if you’re ready to get started on your small business website, we have various packages designed just for you.